kahunacohen/real-world-fp/README.md

 upper(exclaim("get out"));
 ```

 That doesn't look as nice as the unix toolset does.
-Instead we can use Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
+It's not imediately clear that there's a transformation of data, so instead we can use a `compose` function that clarifies this.
+Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
-to make the data pipeline clearer. `compose` takes any number of functions, starting at the right and passes each one's output to the function
+will do. `compose` takes any number of functions, starting at the right and passes each one's output to the function
 to the left.
-It returns a new function that is a *composition* of its arguments:
+It returns a new function that is a *composition* of all the passed functions:

 ```js
 import { compose } from "ramda";